-(CNN) — Although rumors abound about the best times to buy the most affordable holiday plane tickets, flying during some of the year's busiest travel periods won't be cheap.
+(CNN) — While travel advice abounds for the best times to buy the most affordable holiday plane tickets, it's hard to escape reality: Flying during some of the year's busiest travel periods generally isn't going to be cheap.

-In an era of packed airplanes, shrinking seats and fees for extra leg room, which airline is going to offer inexpensive holiday fares?
+In this era of packed airplanes, smaller seats and fees for extra leg room, what airline is going to offer inexpensive fares around Thanksgiving, Hanukkah, Christmas and New Year's?
 Common business sense dictates that high prices will follow high demand.

-Always look into alternate airports -- remember, the New York area has five airports, and Houston has two -- and check Southwest.com in addition to Kayak or other search engines, he says.
+Always look into alternate airports -- the New York area has five airports and Houston has two -- and check Southwest.com in addition to Kayak or other search engines, Airfarewatchdog's George Hobica says.

-On some super-competitive routes (think Chicago-New York), Hobica says, there will always be "a few scattered seats and flight times that will go on sale."
+On some supercompetitive routes (think Chicago-New York), there will always be "a few scattered seats and flight times that will go on sale," he says.